 Subp.
 3. Construction inspection and certification.
 Upon receipt of as-built documentation from the landowner, the local government unit must inspect the replacement wetland to determine whether the as-built conditions comply with the construction specifications of the approved replacement or banking plan.
 The local government unit may inspect the replacement wetland at any time during the construction and monitoring periods to assess its long-term viability.
 If the local government unit determines that the construction is not in compliance with the approved plan, it must promptly notify the landowner of the deficiencies and actions required to gain compliance.
 For projects involving the practice of engineering, the local government unit must ensure an engineer that a qualified individual licensed to practice engineering in Minnesota has certified the construction.
-When the local government unit must notify the applicant and technical evaluation panel.
-Upon construction certification, the local government unit and may release a portion of any financial assurance the applicant had provided, while retaining a sufficient an amount necessary to ensure compliance with monitoring and replacement requirements.
+When the local government unit certifies determines that the construction specifications have been met, the local government unit must notify the applicant and technical evaluation panel-Upon construction certification, the local government unit and may release a portion of any financial assurance the applicant had provided, while retaining a sufficient an amount necessary to ensure compliance with monitoring and replacement requirements.